Jody Raines

-Mobile marketing or mobile internet marketing is an important opportunity for mobile marketing, mobile website, mobile web marketing businesses to explore.
+Mobile marketing or mobile internet marketing is an important opportunity for businesses to explore.
 B2B or B2C, business marketers are investigating ways to tap into the popularity of smart phone usage as well as mobile browsers increased usage.

 Its powerful to have potential customers scan a code that takes them to a landing page on their phone with the latest specials or sales, plus has the ability to dial immediately or buy the item, without ever leaving the cell phone!